ECRomaneli/Handbook/README.md

 #### Toggle Window Visibility

-To toggle the window visibility, just click on the tray icon or configure the shortcuts (disabled by default).
+To toggle the window visibility, just click on the tray icon or configure the "Toggle Window" shortcut (disabled by default).

 #### Change page

-To change the page, right-click on the tray icon and simply select it.
+To change the page, right-click (or long-press) on the tray icon and simply select the page wanted.

 #### Open from clipboard

 There is also, the possibility to open a URL directly from the clipboard.
 Just copy a URL, right-click on the tray icon, and select **"Clipboard URL"**.
 The page will act as a non-persistent one (see "[Persistent Pages](#persistent-pages)").

-#### Have Fun :)

 ### Settings

-To access the settings, simply right-click on the tray icon and select **"Settings"**.
+To access the settings, right-click (or long-press) on the tray icon and select **"Settings"**.

 ### Pages